fbpx

 First Street Plaza Splash Pad (1st Street and Washington Street, Papillion)

-A small splash pad, which is open from 9am to 10pm.
-First Street Plaza provides modern ADA compliant bathrooms to the downtown historical district.
+A small splash pad, which is open from 9AM to 10PM.
+First Street Plaza provides modern ADA compliant bathrooms to the downtown historic district.
 The plaza is also the location of a B-Cycle station where residents can rent a bicycle to explore the downtown area or ride on the nearby West Papio Trail.

 Hastings Banner Park Splash Pad (Virginia St & S 50th St, Bellevue)

-Open daily from 8am to 7pm, aside from the splash pad, the park also has a playground, lighted pavilion, access to the keystone trail, and great fields for softball, soccer, or rugby.
-It is a great splash pad for kids with a good sized picnic area with outlets.
+Open daily from 8AM to 7PM, aside from the splash pad, the park also has a playground, lighted pavilion, access to the Keystone Trail, and great fields for softball, soccer, or rugby.
+It is a great splash pad for kids with a good-sized picnic area with outlets.
 The playground is new and there is a nice paved trail around the entire park.
 The parking lot just got repaved and striped.
-There is an easy access to the Papio trail system just West of the park.
+There is easy access to the Papio Trail just west of the park.

 Everett Park Splash Pad (Adjacent to Betz Road, Bellevue)